MelonKony/millmint/site/factbook/society/industry/state/post.md

    Incorporation="ScL"
  >}}

-The <span class="fi fi-min-post fis"></span>  **Commonwealth Postal Service** (commonly known as *Commonwealth Post* or *the Post*) is the national postal carrier of {{<link/vekllei>}}.
+The <span class="fi fi-min-post fis"></span>  **Commonwealth Postal Service** (commonly known as *Commonwealth Post* or *the Post*) is the national postal carrier of [[Vekllei]].
 It handles almost all postage in the country, and delivers nearly 50 million pieces of mail daily.
-The Post is one of the oldest institutions of its kind in Vekllei, and its history can be traced to the founding of the Royal Mail Corporation in 1422 in {{<link/oslola>}}, when it served as a courier system between the Oslolan Kingdom and its largely mercenary military force.
+The Post is one of the oldest institutions of its kind in Vekllei, and its history can be traced to the founding of the Royal Mail Corporation in 1422 in [[Oslola]], when it served as a courier system between the Oslolan Kingdom and its largely mercenary military force.
 In 1742, it was formalised as a modern postal system available to the civilian public, and was reformed in the postwar period to provide a variety of services available to all Commonwealth residents.

-Next to {{<link/air>}}, the Post is perhaps Vekllei's most visible organisation overseas.
+Next to [[air|Commonwealth Airways]], the Post is perhaps Vekllei's most visible organisation overseas.
 For many foreigners, Commonwealth Post cargo aircraft may be the closest they ever come to seeing the obscure Atlantic country for themselves.
 For Vekllei residents, the historic organisation is a living relic of the country's diverse and ancient history, and its evolution as a company reflects Vekllei's own development under the historic kingdoms, colonial occupation, and federal independence.

-Today, the Post is headquartered in {{<link/oslola>}} across a dozen or so city blocks dedicated to administration, manufacturing, vehicle storage and Vekllei's General Post Office.
+Today, the Post is headquartered in [[Oslola]] across a dozen or so city blocks dedicated to administration, manufacturing, vehicle storage and Vekllei's General Post Office.
 There are over 6,400 post offices across Vekllei today, connecting all 68 of its far-flung [republics](/republics/).
-Oslola is also home to the {{<link/un>}} Universal Postal Union, the body responsible for coordinating international postage.
+Oslola is also home to the [[UN]] Universal Postal Union, the body responsible for coordinating international postage.

 ## History